jacoborous/nytimes-web2pdf/https/www.nytimes.com/2020/08/03/us/school-closing-coronavirus.html.html.md

 <div class="css-1fanzo5 StoryBodyCompanionColumn">

 <div class="css-53u6y8">

+“We are just being overcautious,” the superintendent, Rick Townsend, said on Monday, which was supposed to be the first day of school.
+He said he made the decision to delay classes until Aug.
+17 in consultation with local health officials.

 At Corinth High School in northern Mississippi, students are filing into classrooms according to seating charts to limit their contacts with